-- The SHA-1 value over a message is the content of the chaining value CV after processing the final message block - □ Security of SHA-1: - As SHA-1 produces a hash value of length 160 bit, it offers better security against brute-force and birthday attacks than MD5 - In February 2005, 3 Chinese Scientists published a paper where they break SHA-1 collision resistance within 269 steps, which is much less than expected from a cryptographic hash function with an output of 160 bits (280) - Up to now, no attacks on the pre-image resistance of SHA-1 have been published - □ Further comparison between SHA-1 and MD5: - Speed: SHA-1 is slower than MD5 - 20 steps are required instead of 16, - CV is larger - Simplicity and compactness: both algorithms are simple to describe and implement and do not require large programs or substitution tables - Little-endian vs. big-endian architecture: there appears to be no advantage of either approach
+- The SHA-1 value over a message is the content of the chaining value CV after processing the final message block - □ Security of SHA-1: - As SHA-1 produces a hash value of length 160 bit, it offers better security than MD5 with its 128 bits. - In February 2005, 3 Chinese Scientists published a paper where they break SHA-1 collision resistance within 269 steps, which is much less than expected from a cryptographic hash function with an output of 160 bits (280). - Meanwhile down to 252 steps (EuroCrypt 2009 Rump Session). - Up to now, no attacks on the pre-image resistance of SHA-1 have been published.